-Note that when mutation is not symmetric, the direction and degree of mutational asymmetry also affect the odds with which a population will be found fixed for allele 1 vs. allele 2, which are given by $\mu{j \to i} p{\rm fix}(j \to i) : \mu{i \to j} p{\rm fix}(i \to j)$.
-This ratio includes both our fitness operationalization $p{\rm fix}(j \to i) : p{\rm fix}(i \to j)$, and mutation bias $\mu{j \to i} : \mu{i \to j}$.
+Note that when mutation is not symmetric, the direction and degree of mutational asymmetry also affect the odds with which a population will be found fixed for allele 1 vs. allele 2, which are given by $\mu{j\rightarrow i}p{\rm fix}(j\rightarrow i):\mu{i\rightarrow j}p{\rm fix}(i\rightarrow j)$ .
+This ratio includes both our fitness operationalization $p{\rm fix}(j\rightarrow i):p{\rm fix}(i\rightarrow j)$ , and mutation bias $\mu{j\rightarrow i}:\mu{i\rightarrow j}$ .
 The relative mutation rates matter because a variant must first appear in the population before it can be subject to natural selection.
 Fitness cannot be equated with quantifying "what evolution makes prevalent", because natural selection is not the only cause of evolution (Stoltzfus & Yampolsky 2009).

 The evolved mutation rate is a good example of an outcome determined in part by mutation bias.
 There are more mutations that increase the mutation rate (mutators) than decrease it (antimutators).
 However, indirect selection against deleterious mutation load favors a lower mutation rate (Johnson 1999a, b).
 This results in a mutation-selection-drift balance at some fairly low mutation rate (Lynch 2008).
 Operationalizing fitness as the ratio of fixation: counterfixation probabilities readily handles the complexities of indirect selection that arise during the evolution of mutation rate.
-A lineage approach is also useful for understanding the evolution of cooperation (Akçay & Van Cleve 2016).